Abstract representations of events arise from mental errors in learning and memory: Results

-In addition to measuring $\beta$, we also wish to determine whether our model accurately describes individual behavior.
-Toward this end, we first note that the average slope $r_1$ is large ($r_1 = -1127$ ms), suggesting that the transition estimates in our model $a(t)$ are strongly predictive of human reaction times, and negative, confirming the intuition that increased anticipation yields decreased reaction times (Fig. \ref{performance}b).
-To quantitatively examine the accuracy of our framework, we compare our model against a hierarchy of competing models $\hat{r}^{(\ell)}$, which represent the hypothesis that humans learn explicit representations of the higher-order transition structure -- an assumption that requires increased rather than decreased computational complexity relative to maximum likelihood estimation.
+In addition to estimating $\beta$, we also wish to determine whether our model accurately describes individual behavior.
+Toward this end, we first note that the average slope $r_1$ is large (-735 ms for random walks and -767 ms for Hamiltonian walks), suggesting that the transition estimates in our model $a(t)$ are strongly predictive of human reaction times, and negative, confirming the intuition that increased anticipation yields decreased reaction times (Figs. \ref{performance}b and \ref{performance}h).
+To examine the accuracy of our model $\hat{r}$, we consider a hierarchy of competing models $\hat{r}^{(\ell)}$, which represent the hypothesis that humans learn explicit representations of the higher-order transition structure.
 In particular, we denote the $\ell^{\text{th}}$-order transition matrix by $\hat{A}^{(\ell)}_{ij} = n_{ij}^{(\ell)}/\sum_k n_{ik}^{(\ell)}$, where $n_{ij}^{(\ell)}$ counts the number of observed transitions from node $i$ to node $j$ in $\ell$ steps.
-We then define a hierarchy of models that take into account increasingly higher-order transition structures, such that the $\ell^{\text{th}}$-order model contains perfect information about transitions up to length $\ell$:
+The model hierarchy takes into account increasingly higher-order transitions, such that the $\ell^{\text{th}}$-order model contains perfect information about transitions up to length $\ell$: